Skip to Content

 2. Cage is hibernated? → Gateway proxy buffers the request and wakes the cage

-3. Cage boots (~10-30 seconds) → OpenClaw starts, buffered messages are delivered
+3. Cage boots (~10-30 seconds) → OpenClaw auto-starts, buffered messages are delivered

 4. Agent responds → AI processes the message, sends a reply